dickoa/robotoolbox/README.md

 The `robotoolbox` package is a client to
 [`KoboToolbox API v2`](https://support.kobotoolbox.org/api.html).
 You will need to set your API token and specify the `KoboToolbox` server URL.
-The easiest way to do that is to store them in your `.Renviron` file which is automatically read by `R` on startup.
+The easiest way to set up `robotoolbox` is to store the token and the url in your `.Renviron` which is automatically read by `R` on startup.

 ### Getting the API token